 It’s our best Formula 1 podcast list and we’ll add ourselves if we want to 🙂

-What started off as a hair-brained idea during the mid-season break quickly escalated, and has ended up becoming a project that everyone involved has fallen in love with, and has even seen us make some new friends thanks to a podcasting sub-Reddit.
+What started off as a hair-brained idea back in the mid-season break quickly escalated, and has ended up becoming a project that everyone involved has fallen in love with, and has even seen us make some new friends thanks to a podcasting sub-Reddit.

 Host George Howson has been a champion throughout, not breaking stride on recording episodes even with the birth of baby Rex.

-The podcast started out very rough and ready, just a recording on Zoom uploaded to various platforms, but like any good F1 team we rolled out several upgrades as the season went on which some of you must have liked, because now we’re a pretty big deal in Holland.
+The Formula 1 Grid Talk podcast started out very rough and ready, just a recording on Zoom uploaded to various platforms, but like any good F1 team we rolled out several upgrades as the episodes went on which some of you must have liked, because now we’re a pretty big deal in Holland.

-We know we’re still backmarkers in the world of podcasting, but we’re learning, and with a few new technical packages on their way, in 2020 we are looking to join the midfield of Formula 1 podcasts, we hope you join us on the ride.
+We know we’re still backmarkers in the world of Grand Prix racing, err, podcasting, but we’re learning every week, and with a few new technical packages on their way, in 2020 we are looking to join the midfield of Formula 1 podcasts episode by episode, we hope you join us on the ride.

 Have we included your favourite Formula 1 podcast on our list?
-If e haven’t, make sure you comment below with the name and link so we can check it out, and if we deem it worthy, we will add it to our list.
+If we haven’t, make sure message us with the name of the podcast and a link so we can check it out, and if we deem it worthy, we will add it to our list.